bakerac4/glimmer-native/README.md

 # Glimmer-Native

 Have you ever wanted to use Ember/Glimmer to create a native mobile app?
 Well now you can!
+Keep in mind Glimmer Native is currently in an **ALPHA** state. **Use in production at your own risk**

 Places this borrows code/concepts from:
 [Svelte](https://github.com/halfnelson/svelte-native),